Dinakrushna7077/Dinakrushna-Portfolio/README.md

 # 💼 Personal Portfolio
-Welcome to my personal portfolio website!
-This site showcases my work, skills, and projects as a developer.
+Welcome to my personal portfolio website This site showcases my work, skills, and projects as a developer.
 It's a central hub where you can learn more about me, view my latest work, and get in touch.

 ## 🌐 Live Demo